Inflammatory Bowel Disease (IBD) Service

 Your Care Team

-If you are diagnosed with IBD, you will be under the care of a consultant.
+If you are diagnosed with IBD, you will be under the care of the gastroenterology team.
 You will either be booked in to see a gastroenterologist or a specialist nurse in clinic.
-There is always a senior doctor in clinic if the consultant gastroenterologist is away.
+The specialist nurse team work alongside medical and surgical colleagues at consultant level and meet regularly to discuss cases.

 Junior doctors may conduct clinic appointments and can readily obtain advice from the consultant if necessary.
 This is an essential part of their training to ensure we have suitably qualified and experienced doctors for the future.